sinaatalay/RenderCV/README.md

 ## Quick Start Guide

-RenderCV is very easy to install (`pip install rendercv`) and easy to use (`rendercv new "John Doe"`).
+RenderCV engine is very easy to install (`pip install rendercv`) and easy to use (`rendercv new "John Doe"`).
 Follow the [user guide](https://docs.rendercv.com/user_guide) to get started.

 ## Motivation

-We are trying to create a purpose-built app for CVs and resumes that is available on mobile and web.
+We are developing a purpose-built app for writing CVs and resumes that will be available on mobile and web.
 This Python project is the foundation of that app.
 Check out [our blog post](https://rendercv.com/rendercv-latex-cv-framework/) to learn more about why one would use such an app.

 ## Contributing